 - 물이 없어요. = There is no water.

-To review what you have learned in this lesson, check out this Korean particles practice exercise.
-This practice exercise is a quiz.
-Each question asks you to choose the correct Korean particle to complete the sentence.
+To review what you have learned in this lesson, check out this Korean particles quiz or check out the video below.
+This quiz has 10 questions and each question asks you to choose the correct Korean particle to complete the sentence.
 Enjoy! 🙂

 Don’t worry if you still find these Korean particles a little difficult to understand.
 Over time, as you learn more and more Korean, and you see these Korean particles in context, you will be able to understand them better.
 For now, just remember that 을/를 marks the object, 은/는 marks the topic, and 이/가 marks the subject.